 The A.D.
 Hope Prize is awarded annually for the paper judged to be the best paper delivered by a postgraduate student.
 The winner must be a member of ASAL who presented at the July annual conference (July ASAL conference or July Literary Convention).
 The paper is to be sent to the judging panel, in publishable form, after the conference (date to be announced each year).
-The winning paper will be published in JASAL and the winner will receive $500.
+The winning paper will be afforded the opportunity of publication in JASAL and the winner will receive $500.

 2019 Winner: Louis Klee for “Exile Translatable and Untranslatable”.
 Louis is a PhD candidate in Criticism and Culture at Gonville & Caius College, the University of Cambridge.